TriWebDev/authLib-workspace/projects/auth/README.md

 #### Inputs

-The component have some different inputs that you can use for customizate the theme.
+The component have some different inputs that you can use for customizing the theme.

 The `theme` input allows you to choose between some established themes like 'classicB&W' and 'neoViolet' :